slimtoolkit/slim/README.md

 Keep doing what you are doing.
 No need to change anything.
 Use the base image you want.
 Use the package manager you want.
 Don't worry about hand optimizing your Dockerfile.
 You shouldn't have to throw away your tools and your workflow to have small container images.

 Don't worry about manually creating Seccomp and AppArmor security profiles.
 You shouldn't have to become an expert in Linux syscalls, Seccomp and AppArmor to have secure containers.
-Even if you do know enough about it wasting time reverse engineering your application behavior can be time consuming.
+Even if you do know enough about it wasting time reverse engineering your application behavior can be time-consuming.

 `docker-slim` will optimize and secure your containers by understanding your application and what it needs using various analysis techniques.
-It will throw away what you don't need reducing the attack surface for your container.
+It will throw away what you don't need, reducing the attack surface of your container.
 What if you need some of those extra things to debug your container?
 You can use dedicated debugging side-car containers for that (more details below).

 `docker-slim` has been used with Node.js, Python, Ruby, Java, Golang, Rust, Elixir and PHP (some app types) running on Ubuntu, Debian, CentOS, Alpine and even Distroless.